funcompbio/project-maskwearing/README.md

 ## Deliverables

-At least, the GitHub repo for this project should have an R Markdown script (.Rmd) and its _knitted_ output in HTML (.html), containing the analysis of the data, which should include, at least, one table and one plot.
+The GitHub repo for this project should contain, at least, the following files:

+  * `index.Rmd`: R Markdown script with the R code doing the analysis of the data and the corresponding text explaining those analysis steps.
+  * `index.html`: Resulting HTML output from processing (_knitting_) the file `index.Rmd`.
+  * The CSV files employed during the analysis.

 The analysis of the data described in the HTML file should contain the following
 sections: